 Protect Your Vehicle with Endurance

 Avoiding proper maintenance can result in sudden breakdowns and shorten the lifespan of your vehicle.
 Oil changes can be overlooked in the grand scheme of things, but are essential to keep up on.

 That’s not to say sudden breakdowns can’t occur.
-If they do, protect yourself with an Endurance warranty policy.
+If they do, protect yourself with an Endurance vehicle protection plan.
 Now more than ever, preparing for the future is essential.
-With our policies, customers receive a FREE 1-year access to the Elite Membership and additional benefits like rental car coverage, trip interruption reimbursement, and more.
+With our policies, customers receive a FREE year of Endurance Elite Benefits additional perks like 24/7 roadside assistance, key fob replacement, tire repairs/replacements, and more.

 If you don’t have auto protection from Endurance, now is the time to prepare for the unexpected.
 We have limited time relief plans available, and you can request a no-obligation quote or call 1-866-918-1438 to hear about minimal down payments.
 When it comes to car maintenance, there’s a lot to think about and we’re here to help.